KeepsItCrypt0/PulseStrategy/PulseStrategyWhitepaper.md

  After 180 days, no new xBond or iBond can ever be minted.
 The only way to get them is to buy on a DEX, driving demand for a shrinking supply.

 - **Deflationary Flywheel:**
 As burns reduce supply and demand grows, each bond becomes scarcer and more valuable.
-This creates a self-reinforcing cycle that rewards early adopters and long-term holders.
+This creates a self-reinforcing cycle that rewards long-term holders.

 - **Ecosystem Synergy:** By locking up PLSX, INC, and especially vPLS, PulseStrategy supports PulseChain’s tokenomics an network Security, making the entire network stronger and more resilient.